Questions and Answers on Christianity

 What is the Gospel?

-• We must believe that the man Jesus, is God.
+• The man Jesus, is God.

 • We must believe that Jesus is Lord and King.